AShenawy/UE4-GameAI_Project/README.md

 No AI behaviour takes place here.
 The scores of all 4 previous stages is summed and displayed and the game (and tests if running) end.

+## Running the tests

+There are passive and active tests included in the project.
+Each of these tests is meant to check that all AI conditions exist and have been accurately implemented.
+To run them, go to Window -> Developer Tools -> Session Frontend, then click on the 'Automation' tab and click 'Run Level Test'.
+The included tests will then run automatically with each test ending in 'success' or 'failed'.
+If the test fails, some information will be shown in the lower Automation Test Results message window.
+With the current build, all tests were passed with success by the AI implementation.

 ## Team Members